-Because of how prescriptions are refilled, it’s not always easy to keep an extended supply on hand in case of emergency.
+Because of how prescriptions are refilled, it’s not always easy to keep an extended supply on hand in case of an emergency.

 Check with your pharmacy or insurance company to see if you can get an extra month’s supply or request to switch to a 3 month supply schedule.

-Longer term supplies are usually fulfilled via mail order which can also make them cheaper and more convenient.
+Longer-term supplies are usually fulfilled via mail order which can also make them cheaper and more convenient.